Workers’ Compensation & Injury Leave in India

 The compensation law is widely prevalent in many parts of the world.
-The compensation rights in case of work-related injury or disease are taken care of by the means of this law in many nations.
+The compensation rights in case of work-related injury or disease are taken care of using this law in many nations.
 The framework and other aspects however differ from country to country.

 In India, this law is more commonly known as Employee Compensation and is governed by The Employee Compensation Act of 1923.
 The Act doesn’t shed detailed light on Workers’ Compensation & injury leave in India.
 It, however, mentions the calculations of compensation for disablement or death.